About Spokane International Airport

 Key Data Points:

-- Seven commercial airlines and two integrated air cargo airlines operate at the airport
+- Six commercial airlines and three integrated air cargo airlines operate at the airport

 - Three onsite hotels